 2. Differences between company entities

 Setting up a company entity is just the first step.
-When you go to Settings > Company information > pencil next to the new company entity, you'll have the option to upload general terms and conditions, or a logo specific to this new company entity.
+When you go to Settings > Company information > three dots next to the new company entity, you'll have the option to upload general terms and conditions, or a logo specific to this new company entity.

 You also have the possibility to create different layouts for quotations, invoices, etc. for this new company entity.
 Simply go to Settings > Document layout.
 You will then see a dropdown menu with the different company entities.
 Choose the one you just created, and start setting up your document layout for quotations, invoices, etc.